-“Subscribe, subscribe, subscribe, sub– wait…UNsubscribe?”What you just witnessed is a previously subscribed customer leaving your email list.
+“Subscribe, subscribe, subscribe, sub– wait…UNsubscribe?”One of your email subscribers just unsubscribed from your email list.

 Were you prepared for that?

 If you weren’t, you’re not alone.
 You work hard to build your email list and get people to subscribe, so creating an unsubscribe message (and an unsubscribe process) may not be top of mind.